 In this article, you will learn how to add Zaps from within OnceHub.

 Adding a Zap from within OnceHub

 - Log into your OnceHub account.

-- Expand the lefthand sidebar, navigate to Integrations -> Zapier, and select the Add Zaps tab.
-Here, you can search for apps with Zap templates to connect with ScheduleOnce.
+- Select your profile picture or initials in the top right-hand corner → Profile settings → Zapier, and select the Add Zaps tab.
+Here, you can search for apps with Zap templates to connect with OnceHub.
 By default, the Popular Zaps category is selected, showing you the most popular Zaps used by OnceHub Users (Figure 1).

 - Filter the Zaps shown by selecting one or more apps in the Search area.
 The Zap templates are displayed below the Search area, listed by popularity by each selected app (see Figure 2).

 NoteTo find a specific app, you can type the app name in the Search bar.
 You can also sort the list of apps by popularity or alphabetically (see Figure 2).

 - Click the Add Zap button to add a Zap or to see a detailed description of the template (see Figure 3).
 The Zap Editor will open in OnceHub, allowing you to customize the Zap (see Figure 4).